bradgwest/paap/write/paper.md

 strokes, expertly arranged to elicit emotion.
 Digitally, however, images are represented as matrices of numeric values pertaining to pixel intensity.
-In the case of black and white images, there is a single channel and an image is represented by a single two-dimensional matrix of dimensions $m \times n$.
+In the case of black and white images, there is a single channel and an image is represented by a two-dimensional matrix of size $m \times n$.
 Color images are three dimensional, accounting for the increase from one to $p > 1$ channels ($3$, in the case of RGB images), resulting in an $m \times n \times p$ matrix for each image.